 You enjoy full day sightseeing in Osaka.
 You have to leave Osaka for Tokyo because Hokkaido is very far to access from Osaka.
 But you can stay in Osaka until dinner time.
 I show you the sample itinerary that includes Kaiyukan Aquarium, Osaka Castle, Dotonbori and Namba.
 But you can build your own day plan.

-Before starting trip, please purchase Osaka Kaiyu ticket (2,550 yen) at subway Shin-Osaka station.
-This deal includes admission for Kaniyukan aquarium and 1 day subway unlimited ride.
+Before starting trip, purchase Osaka Kaiyu ticket (2,550 yen) at subway Shin-Osaka station.
+This deal includes admission of Kaniyukan aquarium and 1 day subway unlimited ride.

 Shin-Osaka 09:25 (Osaka Subway Midousuji line) 09:36 Hommachi 09:42 (Osaka Subway Chuo line) 09:53 Osakako (walk 10 minutes) Osaka Kaiyukan Aquarium

 Enjoy Aquarium and eat lunch at Tenpozan Market Place.